datastax/pulsar-jms/README.md

 - `Session.unsubscribe(String subscriptionName)` cannot be used, because it refers to the subscriptionName without a topic name
 - We cannot implement the requirements of the specs when for instance you change a message selector, and you should _unsubscribe_ the old subscriptionName and create a new subscription

-In Pulsar, we cannot attach labels or metadata to subscriptions and we cannot enforce globally that a subscription is accessed everywhere using the same "messaage selector" and "noLocal" options.
+In Pulsar, we cannot attach labels or metadata to subscriptions, and we cannot enforce globally that a subscription is accessed everywhere using the same "messaage selector" and "noLocal" options.
+Pulsar does not have the concept of clientId, so it is not possible to prevent the existence of multiple Connections with the same clientId in the cluster, such check is performed only locally in the context of the JVM/Classloader execution (using a _static_ registry)

 ## Delayed Messages